For engineering teams

 What Watchdog does

-Hands you — and your coding agent over MCP — the finding, the rule that fired, the rationale, the file and line, and the score-impact of fixing it.
-You apply the change in your own environment; the next scan proves it landed.
-We never commit, never push, never open a fix-PR.
+Hands you — and your coding agent, over MCP — the finding, the rule, the rationale, the file and line, and the score-impact.
+It never commits, never pushes, never opens a fix-PR.

 What tools that refactor your code do